Best Practices for B2B Influencer Marketing

-Approach an influencer only after you’ve determined that they themselves will also gain value (beyond any monetary compensation that may be on the table) Partnering only with those influencers who will also gain value (beyond monetary) and/or brand lift from engaging in the partnership.
+Approach an influencer only after you’ve determined that they themselves will also gain value (beyond any monetary compensation that may be on the table.)
+Choose to partner only with those influencers who will also gain value and/or brand lift from engaging in the partnership.

 3. Start Small, Build Trust

 Don’t try to go big too soon.
-At the outset, approach influencers with ideas about how you can help them build up their own brand by talking through ideas that fit into their existing content.
-After relationship / trust / familiarity is established, then ideas for campaigns that maybe lean a bit more your way make sense.
+At the outset, approach influencers with co-sponsorship ideas that fit into their existing content and efforts that are likely to result in building up their brand.
+After relationship / trust / familiarity is established, then ideas for campaigns that may lean a bit more your way make sense.

 4. Chill Brah

 Lose the “sell” schtick.
 Think cocktail party.
 No one wants to partner with Desperate.
 Approach new relationships with a keen understanding of the value you bring to the possible partnership.
 Present ideas as you would normally with friends in real life.
 Don’t go hardcore salesperson and oversell your ideas.
 You’re attempting to build a relationship, not hounding down a cold sales lead.

 Two foundational areas I advise clients to move on when they’re looking to stay ahead of marketing industry trends are related to owning your own data and forecasting properly to ensure a sufficient runway.